 Elevator project is underway!

 This major improvement to The Center is the result of a generous gift from an anonymous donor, and will make all three floors fully accessible.
 Included in the project is a brick walkway leading to the new entrance.
 Many community members and organizations participated in our brick walkway fundraiser that we just wrapped up.
 We will have a part two, so stay tuned!
-This fundraiser supports The Center and our ability to offer low cost rent to the organizations that call us home, by ordering an engraved brick!
+This fundraiser supports The Center and our ability to offer low cost rent to the organizations that call us home.
+Thank you!

 From the President of SCPSJ

 We support the protestors who are out on the streets calling for justice and an end to state-sanctioned violence against Black and Brown people, and call for sustainable transformation in our community.

 If you aren’t sure how to help, consider a donation to an organization that works for justice for Black and Brown people.

 The Center, at 2013 East Genesee Street (east of Westcott Street), is home to activist organizations:

 The Syracuse Center for Peace and Social Justice promotes collaboration among groups working for progressive social change by providing capacity-building services, including space for offices, meetings, conferences, training and education.

 • The creation of a peace and social justice center in a central, visible location has marked a major advancement in the growth and development of progressive forces in our community.